Banking, Money and Taxes in Oman

 - Signature Specimen (SS) Card – available from the bank

 - In addition, it is highly recommended (though not always essential) to take along a copy of tenancy or lease agreement showing proof of address in Oman, and to supply recent bank statements and a letter of reference from an expat's bank back home

 The three main types of bank account in Oman are:

 ►Savings accounts: These are ideal for customers looking to save on a regular basis, as they offer decent interest rates.
-Some banks only offer limited access to funds and do not provide debit card facilities to savings account holders
+Some banks offer only limited access to funds and do not provide debit card facilities to savings account holders.

 ►Deposit accounts: These accounts, available in a range of foreign currencies, are ideal for those who will be in Oman for a long period of time and who are intent on saving money.
-Typically, your money will be 'locked' into an account for a fixed period of time at a fixed rate of interest, with access to your funds only being granted upon completion of the investment period
+Typically, your money will be 'locked' into an account for a fixed period of time at a fixed rate of interest, with access to funds only being granted upon completion of the investment period.

 Taxes in Oman

 Before getting too excited, however, expats are strongly advised to research whether a double taxation avoidance agreement (DTAA) exists between Oman and their country of origin.
-If no such agreement exists they will have to pay tax in their country of origin on the money they earn in Oman.
+If no such agreement exists, they will have to pay tax in their country of origin on the money they earn in Oman.